guildai/guild.ai/pages/cli.md

 - Commands can be integrated into most development environments

-While it can take time and effort to learn command line techniques, we feel the benefits are well worth the investment.
+While it can take time and effort to learn command line techniques, we feel the benefits are well worth the investment!

 If you're not familiar with running commands from a terminal, we suggest reading one of the following guides for your platform.